melineab/convolution/readme.txt

- convolution - convolution calculator for three-dimensional matrices
+This is readme file for convolution library implemented with python, describing usage of the libary and the details of the convolution algorithm.

+Description

+The python module provides Convolution class and Matrix class.

+Convolution class:

+ Convolution is a mathematical operation on two functions that produces a third function expressing how the shape of one is modified by the other.

-  This modul provides Convolution class that has a convolution_3d metod.
+ The Convolution class has a convolution_3d metod.
  The metod performs a convolution operation on the input data.
-Convolution is a mathematical operation on two functions that produces a third function expressing how the shape of one is modified by the other.
+ The Convolution class receives a 3D input matrix and a 3D filter matrix, a bias value.
+The bias value mast be integer ot float.
-The Convolution class gets the names of the input files, the name of the output file, and the bias value.
-And the convolution_3d method calculates the convolution according to the input.
+ The convolution_3d method calculates the convolution according to the input.

-INPUT:
-      Input files are:
-          File containing base matrix,
-          file of filter matrix

-      File formats and structure:
+ Matrix class:

+ The Matrix class creates and performs mathematical operations on matrices The class has the following metods:

+ create_matrix_from_stdin - creates a matrix according to user input read_from_file*          - takes a file name as an argument and reads a matrix from it
+                            file type mast be txt or json format
+ write_to_file            - takes a file name and text as arguments and write the text to the file addition                 - takes two matrices as arguments and performs mathematical addition
+                            of the two matrices
+ subtruction              - takes two matrices as arguments and performs mathematical subtruction
+                            of the two matrices
+ multiply                 - takes two matrices as arguments and performs mathematical nultiplication
+                            of the two matrices
+ scalar_multiplication    - takes a number and a matrix as arguments and performs mathematical
+                            scalar multiplication of the matrix invers2x2                - takes 2x2 matrix as argument and performs mathematical invers of the 2x2 matrix division2x2              - takes two 2x2 matrices(A, B), inverses B matrix and multiplies A matrix by inverted B  matrix

-          Files must be in .json or .txt format.
+* Files must be in .json or .txt format.

-          If it is a .txt file, each row of the matrix must be written on a new line in square brackets.
-Each layer of the matrix must be enclosed in square brackets and separated by a comma, starting on a new line.
+  If it is a .txt file, the matrix mast be in square brackets.
+  Each layer of the matrix must start on a new line, be in square brackets and separated by a comma.
+  Each row of the matrix must be written on a new line in square brackets.

    Eexample of 2 layer 3D matrix (2x3x3):

                          [
             first layer   [